npt/activity-aware-firefox/README.markdown

 And finally, make sure that Plasma uses your new ”Activity-aware Firefox” as the default browser:

 - open _System Settings_
-- either search for “browser” or navigate manually to: _Personalisation_ ↦ _Applications_ ↦ _Default _Applications_
+- either search for “browser” or navigate manually to: _Personalisation_ ↦ _Applications_ ↦ _Default Applications_
 - and there under _Web Browser_ select the new entry called “Activity-aware Firefox”

 # Running

-From that point onward, just use the “Activity-aware Firefox” browser as your broser of choice and be happy about it :)
+From this point onward, just use the “Activity-aware Firefox” browser as your broser of choice and be happy about it :)

 # Caveats